stellar/soroban-quest--pioneer/README.md

 - `Albedo Signer` - A simple webapp that facilitiates claiming rewards for completed quests.
 (You won't be required to actually _do_ anything in this shell.)
-- `Futurenet: docker` - An instance of the Futurenet node that is running inside your Gitpod workspace.
+- `Testnet: docker` - An instance of the Testnet node that is running inside your Gitpod workspace.
 (You won't be required to actually _do_ anything in this shell either.)
-- `CLI - Futurenet` - This shell is designed for interacting with the Futurenet network.
+- `CLI - Testnet` - This shell is designed for interacting with the Testnet network.
 It has some environment variables customized for this purpose, and will make it easier and quicker for you to work with the network.
-When we say something like "you need to deploy a contract to the Futurenet," you'll want to do that from this shell.
+When we say something like "you need to deploy a contract to the Testnet," you'll want to do that from this shell.
 - `CLI - Sandbox` - This is the "playground" you can use to build and test a contract without needing to deploy it anywhere.
-Anything done in the sandbox environment will not affect any accounts on the Futurenet network.
+Anything done in the sandbox environment will not affect any accounts on the Testnet network.

 Above this list of terminals, you could use the **+** icon to open another terminal, if you closed one of yours.